 Unfortunately, there are not very good public transportation options to get to Grand Marais, as it is pretty far from most places.
 In the warmer season, participants will not need transportation during their stay, once they arrive.
-In the colder season, participants may want a car to get around, but it is not required to get to and from Art House, which is located within walking distance to campus.
+In the colder season, participants that are assigned to stay at an instructor's home can walk to campus, but those assigned to stay at the Hungry Hippie Hostel will need a car to get to and from their offsite lodging.
 Visit our Plan Your Trip section on our website for ideas.

 In conjunction with the tuition credit earned, coursework can be included into the participants schedule with the approval of the Program Manager.
 This allows participants to earn tuition credit and take a class on the same trip, while lodging is available at no charge.
 Not all classes can fit into the work study schdule.
 If the participant does not want to take a class offered during the session then the tuition credit can be used at a later date but lodging will not be provided.

 Bring A Friend!